tiefenauer/long-haul/_posts/2014-01-04-jasskass-prezi-online.md

 categories:
   - Projects
 ---
-I created a Prezi for JassKass (in German) to show the features of the final app, as well as why I&#8217;m building the app in the first place.
+I created a Prezi for JassKass (in German) to show the features of the final app, as well as why I'm building the app in the first place.